Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and Rules | Pollock Paralegal

 Commencing Proceedings and Retaining Legal Counsel for Small Claims Court

 Getting Started in Small Claims Court: Professional Representation and Proper Documents per Forms and RulesTo start a case in the Small Claims Court requires the issuing of a document known as a Plaintiff's Claim.
 The Plaintiff's Claim is a form, known as Form 7A, and is available online.
 The main form is relatively easy to complete as much is just filling in the blanks with basic information such as names and addresses of the parties involved in the lawsuit.
 More difficult is the telling of the story that gives rise to the lawsuit whereas, in legal matters, the story often must be written in a sensible chronology and will often require some legalese, even in Small Claims Court.
 Additionally, knowing what should be said and what should be omitted can be crucial.
-The rules on starting a Small Claims Court lawsuit, referred to formally as commencing a proceeding, are found in Rule 7 of the Rules of the Small Claims Court.
+The prescribed rules for the requirements when beginning a Small Claims Court lawsuit are available for review at Rule 7 of the Rules of the Small Claims Court.

 Get a FREE ¼ HOUR CONSULTATION